Career outlook for dental nurse

 What's it like?

-You would look after people when they visit the dentist and make them feel comfortable.
+Dental nurses look after people and make them comfortable when they visit the dentist.
 You’d assist the dentist as they give treatments and help with other aspects of patient care.

-You’d look after patients who are coming for a simple check-up or having advanced specialist treatment.
+Your patients might be there for a simple check-up or having advanced specialist treatment.

-Patients may be nervous so you’d need to be calm and reassuring.
-You’d try to make sure that they are relaxed and comfortable at all times.
+You’d need to be calm and reassuring to help patients who are nervous relax.
+You’d try to make sure they're comfortable at all times.

 At a general dental practice, you may also help at the reception area, especially during busy periods.

-This would involve booking appointments, taking payments for treatment, and greeting and reassuring patients.
+This would involve booking appointments, taking payments for treatment, and greeting patients.